Find out why suburb Median Price can be misleading and how Typical Price comes to the rescue.

 Visualising Median Price at the suburb level

 The chart below plots 599 historical sales and calculated Median Price for 3 bedroom houses in the suburb of Trevallyn, Tasmania 7250.
-Blue dots correspond to individual property sales, whereas the orange line is quarterly Median Price calculated off the back of these sales.
+Blue dots correspond to individual property sales.
+The orange line is quarterly Median Price calculated off the back of these sales.

 Notice the sporadicity in Median Price values that fluctuate in the 50,000$ range quarter on quarter.
 If you’re researching this market in 2021, the Median Price will be at 400,000$.
 However given the sporadic nature of price movement in the past, is 400,000$ a reliable value to go by?

-Although the median value formula is designed to minimise the impact of outliers, data sparsity can cause artificial fluctuations in Median Price.
-This fluctuation is not representative of the true median value change quarter on quarter but is rather noise caused by few and far between data.Alex Fedoseev, HtAG Analytics
+Although the median value formula minimises the impact of outliers, data sparsity can cause artificial fluctuations in Median Price.
+This fluctuation is not representative of the true median value change quarter on quarter.
+It is rather noise due to few and far between data.Alex Fedoseev, HtAG Analytics

 When compared to the capital city chart, the Trevally suburb chart bears a lot less information in that the price levels are ambiguous and the trend is not easily detectable (although still visible).